Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: On Turing completeness of HDC/VSA

 It is practical to have a collection of primitives for common data structures.
-However, these primitives alone do not provide us with a quantification of the theoretical capabilities of using VSAs as a computing framework.
-Of course, it is desirable that a computing framework for nanoscale hardware be able to (in theory, at least) execute any algorithm.
-In this section we show that VSAs are computationally universal by demonstrating that they can emulate a system which has already been proven to be Turing complete.
-While computing in superposition is likely to be the most interesting mode of operating with VSAs, computational universality is still a useful property as it provides us with a characterization of the general computational power of VSAs.
-It is worth noting that among VSAs researchers there is a general agreement that VSAs are computationally universal (personal communication) but, to the best of our knowledge, this has not been shown yet.
-We make two proposals to do so by either implementing a Turing machine or by emulating an elementary cellular automaton, which is also known to be Turing complete~\cite{Cook2004}.
+However, these primitives alone do not provide us with a quantification of the theoretical capabilities of using HDC/VSA as a computing framework.
+Of course, it is desirable that a computing framework for emerging hardware be able to (in theory, at least) execute any algorithm.
+For example, in~\cite{zhang2020system} that proposed a system hierarchy for neuromorphic computing, it has been emphasized that Turing completeness is an essential property for an abstraction model that is used at the algorithmic level.
+Therefore, in this section, we sketch ways of demonstrating that HDC/VSA is computationally universal by exemplifying how they (with some assumptions) can be used to emulate systems that have already been proven to be Turing complete.
+While computing in superposition is likely to be the most interesting feature of operating with HDC/VSA, computational universality is still a critical property to study as it characterizes the general computational power of a system.
+It is worth noting that among HDC/VSA researchers there is a general agreement that HDC/VSA are computationally universal but, to the best of our knowledge, this has not been shown yet.
+Therefore, here we make two proposals towards demonstrating their universality: by implementing a Turing machine and by emulating an elementary cellular automaton, which is also known to be Turing complete~\cite{Cook2004}.
+Note that while these proposals might not be tight enough to be qualified as a formal proof, we believe that the directions below are the most promising ways to make such a proof.